-How to convert VHS to DVD using an analog-to-digital adapter
+How to convert VHS to DVD, Blu Ray, or digital file using an analog-to-digital adapter

 Converting VHS to DVD using a combo player is all good and fun, but it’s not the most convenient method given the significant rise in digital technology in the past decade.
 An easier option — not to mention a cheaper one — is to purchase an analog-to-digital video converter and connect it directly to your desktop or laptop.
 You’ll need a decent amount of space to store the newly digitized file, an hour of video can utilize more than 750MB storage, but you can always encode the files in formats like MPEG4 for memory-saving compression purposes or load them on to an external hard drive.